Please read through all instructions before continuing... 8-)

 Photo 1.)

 The thread/needle from the first 2 sewn together sits in the middle of the 3.
-We then line up the new hex with the first that we started with.
+We then line up the new hex with the

 Photo 2.)